 All children are taught about our values through class and playground conversations and through assemblies.
 Children are encouraged to reflect on their behaviour choices and to be leaders of their own behaviour.
 They are taught that we are here to learn and to develop strong relationships.
 They are given further opportunities to develop their leadership through our Colgate Ambassador role.
 The oldest children are also partnered with our youngest children through our Buddy system.
 For the youngest children's first year, they always have an older role model and buddy they can go to on the playground.
 This also develops their relationships as they move through the school.
-In the summer term, the Year 5 children are trained to be Peer mediators.
-This is a role they carry out on rota during their time in Year 6.
-This training enables the children to develop their emotional literacy skills and to support their peers with low-level disagreements.
 The children have developed this policy with senior leaders through assemblies and class questionnaires.